TimReX-22/cs231a_cheatsheet/README.md

-# cs231a_cheatsheet
+# Stanford CS231a Cheatsheet
-Cheatsheet for the Midterm Exam in CS231a at Stanford
+Cheatsheet for the Midterm Exam in the class "CS231A: Computer Vision, From 3D Perception to 3D Reconstruction and beyond" at Stanford University.